thojmr/PregnancyPlus/README.md

 - Finally create a build script with tasks.json in VSCode, to automate builds and releases.

 Note: If you see a .net version error, you will need to install that version of .net development kit (3.5 for KK, and 4.6 for others)
+Note: You may need to manually copy a few DLL's from the game's directory to `<project_root>/packages/` if you are noticing some missing references (HS2PE, KKPE, etc...).

 Example build task:  Debug and Release Tasks
 ```json